 For example, this case study from String Automotive shows just how much impact focusing on Click To Call from a design standpoint has been able to increase conversions to inbound phone calls for their car dealership clientele.

-With mobile, it’s imperative you recognize that a different canvas means different tactics.
+With mobile, it’s crucial you recognize that a different canvas means different tactics.
 What works on the desktop might not be as effective on a handheld screen.

 Take a look at this call-to-action filled homepage from Dish: